vanshit/trafficbot/README.md

 Make sure you run a Proxy on your browser otherwise maybe the Analystics dont consider clicks in Counts .

+If you want to create this bot more powerful then you also use selenium for web scrapping and automate views and clicks on your website.

   Fell free to Contact : sec.maniac@yahoo.com